Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/reflection/reflective.md

 ---
 ### OnReflectionUpdated
-Called when one or more variables have been updated by the inspector or by the scene manager
+Called when one or more variables have been updated by the inspector or by the scene manager.
 ```cpp
 virtual void OnReflectionUpdated()
 ```